Tutorial on amortized optimization: Introduction

+Mostly separate from optimization research and algorithmic advancements, the machine learning community has focused on developing generic function approximation methods for estimating non-trivial high-dimensional mappings from data \citep{murphy2012machine,goodfellow2016deep,deisenroth2020mathematics}.
+While machine learning models are often used to reconstruct mappings from data, \eg for supervised classification or regression where the targets are given by human annotations.
+Many computational advancements on the software and hardware have been developed in recent years to make the prediction time fast: the forward pass of a neural network generating a prediction can execute in milliseconds on a graphics processing unit.

-\textbf{Overview.} This is a tutorial on \emph{amortized optimization}, which is the use of machine learning and statistical methods to augment and computationally speed up optimization methods which solve \cref{eq:opt}.
-We focus on the modeling and learning tools necessary for building learning-augmented solvers and extensions of classical optimization methods.
-Amortized optimization methods are capable of significantly surpassing the convergence bounds derived for classical algorithms \emph{on a focused subset of problems} because the convergence bounds are typically for worst- or average-case analysis.
-My goal in writing this is to explore a unified perspective of modeling approaches of amortized optimization to help draw connections between applications, for example between amortized variational inference, meta-learning, and policy learning for control and reinforcement learning.
-I also connect to selected applications in manifold optimization, sparse coding, convex optimization, and deep equilibrium networks and discuss extensions and other applications beyond the scope here.
+\textbf{Overview.} This tutorial studies the use of machine learning models to rapidly predict the solutions to the optimization problem in \cref{eq:opt}, which is referred to as \emph{amortized optimization} or \emph{learning to optimize}.
+Amortized optimization methods are capable of significantly improving the computational time of classical algorithms \emph{on a focused subset of problems}.
+This is because the model is able to learn about the solution mapping from $x$ to $y^\star(x)$ that classical optimization methods usually do not assume access to.
+My goal in writing this is to explore a unified perspective of modeling approaches of amortized optimization in \cref{sec:foundations} to help draw connections between the applications in \cref{sec:apps}, \eg between amortized variational inference, meta-learning, and policy learning for control and reinforcement learning, sparse coding, convex optimization, optimal transport, and deep equilibrium networks.
+These topics have historically been studied in isolation without connections between their amortization components. \Cref{sec:implementation} presents a computational tour through source code for variational inference, policy learning, and a spherical optimization problem and \cref{sec:discussion} concludes with a discussion of challenges, limitations, open problems, and related work.

+\textbf{How much does amortization help?} Amortized optimization has been revolutionary to many fields, especially including variational inference and reinforcement learning. \Cref{fig:vae-performance} shows that the amortization component of a variational autoencoder trained on MNIST is \textbf{25000} times faster (0.4ms vs.~8 seconds!) than solving a batch of 1024 optimization problems from scratch to obtain a solution of the same quality.
+These optimization problems are solved in every training iteration and can become a significant bottleneck if they are inefficiently solved.
+If the model is being trained for millions of iterations, then the difference between solving the optimization problem in 0.4ms vs.~8 seconds makes the difference between the entire training process finishing in a few hours or a month.